-ODU Presents features multidisciplinary speakers that support the university's six colleges' research initiatives and community outreach efforts across all of its colleges.
+ODU Presents features multidisciplinary speakers that support the University's research initiatives and community outreach efforts across all of its colleges.